Google Shopping Ads for dropshipping (the structure that prints)

 The "feed-only" Performance Max debate

-Reality: feed-only PMax still works for dropshipping.
-Adding creative assets often helps but only if the assets are good.
-Stock supplier images dropped into PMax assets dilute the signal.
-Real lifestyle photography, real video, and real testimonials lift PMax.
-Mediocre creative makes it worse.
+Feed-only PMax still works for dropshipping.
+Adding creative helps - but only if the creative is good.
+Stock supplier images in a PMax asset group dilute the signal.
+Real lifestyle photography and real video lift it.
+Mediocre creative makes things worse.

-We run feed-only PMax on the Wasters / Sleepers asset group (no creative load needed - the feed image carries the bid).
-We add creative to the Champions asset group because the spend is meaningful enough to warrant the production investment.
-This split lets us test creative impact without diluting the whole campaign.
+We run feed-only on the Wasters / Sleepers asset group.
+We add creative to Champions because the spend level justifies the production investment.
+This split lets us test creative impact without polluting the whole campaign.

-Performance Max for dropshipping goes deeper on the asset group structure if you want the full breakdown.
+Performance Max for dropshipping goes deeper on the asset group structure.

 Bidding strategies for dropshipping Shopping Ads

-Three bidding strategies actually work for dropshipping at different account stages.
+Three bidding strategies work for dropshipping at different account stages.

 Maximize conversions.
 Day 1-14 of a new account.
-Smart Bidding has no signal yet, so optimising for conversions (not value) lets it learn what converts before tuning to value.
-Cap the daily budget tightly so it does not burn cash while learning.
+No signal yet, so optimising for conversions (not value) lets Smart Bidding learn before tuning to value.

 Maximize conversion value with tROAS.
 Day 14+ once you have 30+ conversions.
 Set tROAS at 90% of your break-even point.
-Smart Bidding should hit it.
-If it consistently misses, the target is unrealistic for your margin or your feed is unclean.
+If it consistently misses, the target is too aggressive or the feed is unclean.

 Maximize conversion value (no target).
-Above 100 conversions/month, drop the tROAS and let Smart Bidding maximise value.
-Faster scale, slightly more variable ROAS, better outcomes for stores that can absorb the variance.
+Above 100 conversions/month.
+Faster scale, slightly more variable ROAS.

 What "good" looks like on a Google Shopping dropshipping account

-These are stable-state numbers, not launch numbers.
-Cold-launch ranges are wider for the first 30 days because Smart Bidding is reading the room.
+Cold-launch numbers are wider for the first 30 days.
+Smart Bidding is still reading the room.

 Why most Shopping campaigns underperform on dropshipping accounts

 One PMax for everything.
-Catalogue dumped in, no asset group split.
-Smart Bidding optimises against the easy products and starves the high-margin pieces.
-17% ROAS lift available the day you split into margin tiers.
+No asset group split by margin tier.
+Smart Bidding optimises for the easy products and ignores the high-margin ones.
+Split into margin tiers and ROAS lifts 17%.

 Stock supplier feed.
-Titles, descriptions, and images straight from the supplier.
-Pixel-identical to every other dropshipper running the same product.
-CTR is flat.
-Fix the feed and the same campaigns lift 30-50% on Shopping volume.
+Pixel-identical titles and images to every other dropshipper on the same product.
+CTR is flat until you fix it.
+Fix the feed and Shopping volume lifts 30-50%.

-Pixel-only tracking.
-Smart Bidding sees 60-70% of conversions because iOS Safari and ad blockers eat the rest.
-Bidding against incomplete data, ROAS looks worse than it is, and Smart Bidding underbids.
+Pixel-only tracking. iOS Safari and ad blockers hide 30-40% of conversions.
+Smart Bidding underbids because the data is incomplete.
 Server-side tracking via the ZenoX Shopify app fixes this in one click.

-If your Shopping campaigns are underperforming, the fix is almost always one of these three.
-Drop the store URL on WhatsApp and we will pull the Google Ads dropshipping account up live to identify which one is leaking first.
+If Shopping is underperforming, it is almost always one of these three.
+Drop the store URL on WhatsApp and we will identify which one is leaking first.

 Where Shopping fits in the full Google Ads dropshipping stack

 Performance Max is the engine.
 Standard Shopping is the print layer.
 Search is the backstop.
-Demand Gen is the top-of-funnel demand creator.
-Together they make the stack that compounds.
+Demand Gen is on top.
+Together they compound.

-Most dropshipping operators run only PMax because Google pushed them there.
-The operators who run the full stack with proper feed engineering and margin labelling beat them by 17% ROAS at the same spend.
+Most operators run only PMax because Google pushed them there.
+Operators running the full stack with a clean feed and margin labelling beat them by 17% ROAS at the same spend.

 The full playbook is in the Google Ads dropshipping playbook from 200+ accounts.
-The agency engagement starts at Google Ads dropshipping if you want us to ship the structure on your store.
-And if you want to keep learning alongside operators running Shopping at scale, the free Google Ads community is where those conversations happen.
+If you want us to build the structure on your store, start at Google Ads dropshipping.
+And the free Google Ads community is where these conversations happen live.